 In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09"), as subsequently amended, a converged standard on revenue recognition.
 The new pronouncement requires revenue recognition to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The guidance also specifies the accounting for some costs to obtain or fulfil a contract with a customer, as well as enhanced disclosure requirements.
 ASU 2014-09 is effective for a public company's annual reporting periods beginning after December 15, 2017.
-As an EGC, we have elected to adopt ASU 2014-09 following the effective dates for private companies beginning with annual reporting periods beginning after December 15, 2018, including interim reporting periods within that reporting period.
-We are currently in the process of evaluating the effects of this pronouncement on its consolidated financial statements, related disclosures and internal controls over financial reporting.
-We plan to adopt ASU 2014-09 in the first quarter of fiscal year 2020.
+As an EGC, we have elected to adopt ASU 2014-09 following the effective dates for private companies beginning with annual reporting periods beginning after December 15, 2018, and interim reporting periods within annual reporting periods beginning after December 15, 2019.
+We plan to adopt ASU 2014-09 in fiscal year 2020.
+The adoption of this standard will not cause a significant change to our current accounting policies or internal control over financial reporting for revenue recognition on boat, motor, and trailer sales, brokerage commissions, slip and storage services, and fee income generated from finance and insurance products.
+However, the timing of revenue recognition for certain parts and service operations will be accelerated, as we have determined these performance obligations are satisfied over time under the new standard.
+We will adopt the standard using the modified retrospective approach applied only to contracts not completed as of the date of adoption, with no restatement of comparative periods.
+The adoption of this standard will not have a material impact on our consolidated financial statements.

 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)" ("ASU 2016-02").
 This update requires organizations to recognize lease assets and lease liabilities on the balance sheet and discloses key information about leasing arrangements.
 ASU 2016-02 is effective for a public company's annual reporting periods beginning on or after December 15, 2018, and interim periods within those annual periods.
-As an EGC, we have elected to adopt ASU 2016-02 following the effective dates for private companies beginning with annual reporting periods beginning after December 15, 2019, including interim reporting periods within that reporting period, earlier application is permitted.
+As an EGC, we have elected to adopt ASU 2016-02 following the effective dates for private companies beginning with annual reporting periods beginning after December 15, 2020 and interim periods within fiscal years beginning after December 15, 2021.
+Earlier application is permitted.
 We are currently in the process of evaluating the effects of this pronouncement on our consolidated financial statements, related disclosures and internal controls over financial reporting.
-We plan to adopt ASU 2016-02 in fiscal year 2021 and expect the adoption of ASU 2016-02 to have a significant and material impact on the consolidated balance sheet given the current lease agreements for our stores.
-Based on the current assessment, we expect that most of the operating lease commitments will be subject to the new guidance and recognized as operating lease liabilities and right-of use assets upon adoption, resulting in a material increase in the assets and liabilities recorded on the consolidated balance sheet.
+We plan to adopt ASU 2016-02 in fiscal year 2022 and expect the adoption of ASU 2016-02 to have a significant and material impact on the consolidated balance sheet given the current lease agreements for our stores.
+Based on the current assessment, we expect that most of the operating lease commitments will be subject to the new guidance and recognized as operating lease liabilities and rightof use assets upon adoption, resulting in a material increase in the assets and liabilities recorded on the consolidated balance sheet.
 We are continuing our assessment, which may identify additional impacts this standard will have on the consolidated financial statements and related disclosures and internal control over financial reporting.